-We’ve had quite a lot of emails from users wondering whether they can use our logo and the words “Raspberry Pi” in a number of different applications – on football shirts, on homebrew cases, on websites and so on.
+We often receive enquiries from people wondering whether they can use our various logos and the words “Raspberry Pi” in a number of different applications – on third-party accessories, on clothing, on websites, and so on.

 |1.||The words “Raspberry Pi”||We will refer to this as the “Raspberry Pi Word Mark”|